 "If world leaders are serious about getting EVERY child into education, they must prioritise the needs of children with disabilities now."

-Last year over half a million pupils from 5,000 UK schools took part in the campaign.
+Last year over half a million young people from 5,000 UK schools took part in the campaign.
 This year the campaign is asking young people to get creative and raise awareness of the right of every child everywhere, to have an education.

 Take part in the world's biggest education campaign - together we can make a difference!